Malaysia's Petronas sees domestic oil, gas output peaking at 2 million boepd by 2024

 Petronas also aims to expand its overseas portfolio to 700,000 boepd as it ramps up output from its Canada LNG joint venture, Adif said.

-It owns 25 per cent of the 14 million metric tons per year LNG Canada project in Kitimat, British Columbia, led by Shell.
+It owns 25 per cent of the 14 million metric tonnes per year LNG Canada project in Kitimat, British Columbia, led by Shell.

 Petronas recorded an average production of 2.4 million boepd in 2022, including domestic and overseas output, it said in its fourth-quarter earnings announcement.